wombleton/jumpguard/src/pages/abilities-skills.md

 Relationships evolve through play.
 Allies can become rivals through your actions, and enemies might become valuable contacts if you find common ground.

+## Resources

+Resources represents your access to credits, connections, and material wealth across known space.
+Whether through personal fortune, corporate backing, or resourceful networking, your Resources rating determines what you can acquire on short notice.

+Resources ratings range from 1 to 10, representing everything from a struggling drifter to a sector-spanning merchant prince.

+### Home system advantage

+You get +1 die when using Resources in your home system, where your reputation, connections, and established credit lines provide better access to goods and services.

+### Common Resources obstacles

+Test Resources to acquire equipment, services, or passage.
+The galactic economy runs on Imperial credits, but favors, information, and reputation can be just as valuable as hard currency.

+**Starport basics:**
+- Station meal or drinks, Ob 1
+- Hostel bunk for the night, Ob 2
+- Standard clothing or personal items, Ob 2
+- Basic tools or equipment, Ob 3
+- Quality starport lodging, Ob 3

+**Equipment and weapons:**
+- Simple melee weapons (blade, club), Ob 3
+- Basic protective gear (cloth armor, vacc suit patches), Ob 3
+- Advanced weapons (laser pistol, accelerator rifle), Ob 4
+- Military-grade armor or equipment, Ob 4
+- Restricted or military hardware, Ob 5+

+**Transportation:**
+- Low passage ticket, Ob 3
+- Middle passage ticket, Ob 4
+- High passage luxury travel, Ob 5
+- Charter a small craft, Ob 5
+- Purchase used starship components, Ob 6+

+**Information and services:**
+- Local information or minor favors, Ob 2
+- Professional services (legal, medical), Ob 3
+- Specialized expertise or rare data, Ob 4
+- Corporate or government access, Ob 5+

+### Resources factors

+For items not listed above, combine these factors to determine obstacle:

+**Availability:** Common (+1), Uncommon (+2), Rare (+3), Restricted (+4)
+**Quality:** Basic (+1), Professional (+2), Military-grade (+3), Cutting-edge (+4)
+**Quantity:** Single item (0), Multiple (+1), Bulk order (+2)
+**Legality:** Legal (0), Questionable (+1), Illegal (+2), Highly restricted (+3)

+A character wanting to buy a personal grav vehicle might face: Uncommon (+2) + Professional (+2) = Ob 4.

+### Cash flow crisis

+Failed Resources tests can result in standard conditions (Angry, Tired) or the special depletion condition.
+When depleted, reduce Resources by 1 - representing overextended credit, frozen accounts, or burned connections.

+You still get what you were seeking, but at significant cost to your financial standing.
+Depleted Resources can be advanced normally through successful tests and character development.

 ## Skills

 All Mongoose Traveller skills are available in Jump Guard, adapted for the narrative-focused gameplay.